Financial-Times/engineering-progression/docs/competencies.md

 ## Language Guidelines

-The competencies all follow [tone and language guidelines](language.md), and any editors should keep these in mind.
+The competencies all follow [tone and language guidelines](language.md), any edits or additions should keep to these guidelines.

 ## Editing on GitHub

-Using the GitHub interface is probably the quickest way to get started with making suggestions to the engineering competencies.
+Using the GitHub interface is the quickest way to get started with making suggestions to the engineering competencies.
 There are two files in the repository that you'll need to care about:

   - [`data/competencies.yml`](../data/competencies.yml): this is the file which contains all of the competencies data for the different levels.
 [Suggest edits to this file here](edit/master/data/competencies.yml)

   - [`data/levels.yml`](../data/levels.yml): this is the file which contains meta information about the competency levels.
 [Suggest edits to this file here](edit/master/data/levels.yml)

-Once you've committed your changes and opened a pull request, your changes will be tested to make sure that the files are in the correct format.
-Pay attention to the status of your pull request and use the CircleCI interface to review any errors that there may be
+Once you've committed your changes and opened a pull request, your changes will be automatically tested to make sure that the files are in the correct format.
+Pay attention to the status of your pull request and use the CircleCI interface to review any errors.

 ## Editing Locally